Omaha paired boards

 This is the "idiot" end FH (named after the idiot end of the straight): So you have the 4' full of 7's FH, but you are dominated so easily by a number of hands 7k, 7j, 74, KK, JJ, even 77.
 I've seen these type of hands crushed so often they almost seem worthless.
 So you raise after the turn and in turn are re-raised, I'm thinking 4 out of 5 times you are beat by K7 or KK.
 If the villan calls then he is either slow-playing or has another pocket over pair and wants to see the river.
 Yes he could

-be bluffing, but in Omaha the half-way good players have made their hand, a really good or really stupid player may bluff.
+, but in Omaha the half-way good players have made their hand, a really good or really stupid player may bluff.

 "Safe" FH boards, the best FH hand is the one-of -each over card